zircomars/kali-linux-harjoitus-teema/Kali linux/nessus/readme.md

 -  Basic Network Scan: Generic scan with various checks that are suitable to be used against various target types.
 -  Credentialed Patch Audit: Authenticated scan that enumerates missing patches.
 -  Web Application Tests: Specialized scan for discovering published vulnerabilities in Web Applications.
--  Spectre and Meltdown: Targeted scan for the Spectre231 and Meltdown232 vulnerabilities.
+-  Spectre and Meltdown: Targeted scan for the Spectre and Meltdown vulnerabilities.